-Stryper (1981-1992) is a Christian Metal band from California, USA.
+Stryper (1983-1993, 1999-2001, 2003-present): a Christian Metal band from Orange County, California, USA.

 See All... ⏬

-Their appeal was fully realized on their third album, To Hell With The Devil (1986); To Hell With The Devil stayed on the Billboard charts for three months topping out at 32.
-Popish and more mellow tracks were featured on the follow-up In God We Trust (1988) and the album, as a result, ended off being a commercial failure; the fans clearly demanding the harder rock of their past.
+Their appeal was fully realized on their third album, To Hell With The Devil (1986).
+To Hell With The Devil stayed on the Billboard charts for three months topping out at 32, and went platinum after.
+Popish and more mellow tracks offered the follow-up In God We Trust (1988) gold status despite being lambasted by fans who demanded the harder rock of their past.
 Although it also charted at 32, the increasing glam image of the band didn't help it sell either; it only remained on the Billboard charts for five weeks.
 Gaines did not participate in the recording (Brad Cobb once again played bass) but later rejoined the group for another world tour.

 Footnote: To say that Stryper was bible thumping their career away is not a complete statement, for they were as "godly" as Venom was "satanic"; in both cases each band talked about it, but the truth of the matter is it was more an image, certainly in the public eye, then a true statement.

 See Less... ⏫